AlaSQL/alasql/README.md

 alasql("CREATE TABLE example1 (a INT, b INT)");

-alasql.tables.example1.data = [               // Insert data directly from javascript object...
+alasql.tables.example1.data = [               // Insert data directly from JavaScript object...
     {a:2,b:6},
     {a:3,b:4}
 ];

-alasql("INSERT INTO example1 VALUES (1,5)");  // ...or you insert data with normal SQL
+alasql("INSERT INTO example1 VALUES (1,5)");  // ...or insert data with normal SQL

 var res = alasql("SELECT * FROM example1 ORDER BY b DESC");